CodeOfArdonia/TinkersConstruct-Fabric/README.md

 ## Fixes

-- Casting Table&Basin will not drop casts and items correctly.
+- Inventory blocks will not drop items correctly.
 - Crash client when you open the gui provide by a broken smeltery.
 - Some recipes cannot be used due to wrong tags.
 - When throwing items directly in to smeltery it will wrongly stack.